 While playing for the Tigers she set a school record for assists with 366 in four years as a starter.
 She was a two-year team captain and three-time selection for the SEC Academic Honor Roll.

-Cassady is married to Linc Cassady, and the couple has a son, Rucker, born in Sept.
-2015.
+Cassady is married to Linc Cassady, and the couple has one son, Rucker.
 They are members of A2 Church in Vestavia Hills, Ala.